MixedReaction/NanoFSM/README.md

 for a state to transition to then that state should relay that to the state machine manager.
 The state machine manager will then be responsible for deciding if the state machine should shutdown, restart, or transition to a fallback/error state.

+#### 4. Discreteness
+The internals of the state machine manager should never be exposed nor should the state machine manager store states outside of its scope.
+The state machine manager should operate as a sealed unit.
+A state machine manager however may rely on global data to determine a valid fallback/error state or if the state machine should be shutdown.

 Adhering to these principles will ensure high scalability and maintainability across all of your models.
 Additionally, with some ingenuity, this pattern can also be used for deep